duckdb/duckdb-web/docs/guides/python/fugue.md

 The `fugue_sql()` function automatically returns the last DataFrame of the query.
 When using the `TRANSFORM` function, FugueSQL will bring the DuckDB table to Pandas to execute the Python code.
 By using `TRANSFORM`, there is no more need to break up the SQL to invoke Python code.
 FugueSQL is a first-class interface for defining the end-to-end logic.

 Because we used the `"duckdb"` engine, the output of the query will be a DuckDB DataFrame.
 It can be converted to Pandas by using `as_pandas()`.
+Also notice FugueSQL can handle multiple `SELECT` statements in one query.

 # Distributing with SparkSQL